sergiabadal/sergiabadal.github.io/service.md

 ### Other Services at Conferences

-- Chair of Session PHY29 at the IEEE Wireless Communications and Networking Conference (WCNC), Barcelona, Spain, April 2018.
+- Chair of Session PHY29 at the **IEEE Wireless Communications and Networking Conference (WCNC)**, Barcelona, Spain, April 2018.
-- Organization assistant at the TMA Workshop, Barcelona, Spain, April 2015.
+- Organization assistant at the **TMA Workshop**, Barcelona, Spain, April 2015.
-- Organization assistant at the 3rd NaNoNetworking Summit, Barcelona, Spain, June 2011.
+- Organization assistant at the **3rd NaNoNetworking Summit**, Barcelona, Spain, June 2011.
-- Organization assistant at the 2nd NaNoNetworking Day, Barcelona, Spain, June 2010.
+- Organization assistant at the **2nd NaNoNetworking Day**, Barcelona, Spain, June 2010.
-- Organization assistant at the 1st NaNoNetworking Day, Barcelona, Spain, July 2009.
+- Organization assistant at the **1st NaNoNetworking Day**, Barcelona, Spain, July 2009.

-### Grant or Prize Reviewer

-- Chinese Academy of Sciences
-- Qatar National Research Fund
-- Czech Science Foundation

 ### Journal Reviewer

-See full list in my [Publons profile](http://publons.com/author/1004804/sergi-abadal#profile)

 - Advanced Materials (Wiley)
 - Advanced Science (Wiley)